nathanpetersenn/PicasaWeb/README.md

 ```

 ## Future
-- Add support for authorized requests to private albums and photos (PicasaWebUser)
 - Add exception if can't load XML feed (All classes)
 - crop and resize "Recent" cover photo (PicasaWebAlbum)